brunogusta/don-juan-pizzaria/README.md

 Don't forget to install the dependencies of each folder using your preferred package manager (npm, yarn etc).

-In the Server folder you must configure the connection to the MongoDB database(you must have MongoDB installed or use MongoDB Altas).
+In the Server folder you must configure the connection to the MongoDB database(you must have MongoDB installed or use MongoDB Atlas).
 In the `database` folder change the following location with your local database url or MongDB Atlas url:

 ```bash
   #src/database/index.js